Decoding GA (not provided) is still a hot topic for SEOs.

 Were there changes in traffic in the last 12 months (per country / device)?

 Is this a new keyword?
 Did spikes occur?
 Is there a reference article on Wikipedia if so how does it behave?

-After the Hero creates a keyword set and checks for potential spikes and abnormalities, he tries to understand the keyword not provided.
+After the hero creates a keyword set and checks for potential spikes and abnormalities, he tries to understand the keyword.

 Is this a brand keyword or a non-brand keyword?

 Is it a person / brand name? (important for n-gram analysis).

 Is the keyword transactional / navigational or

 The result is one big data frame where certain parameters are attributed to the keywords.

 Step 3: Analyze organic traffic for keyword fluctuation in the Serp